-Moreover, it is believed that an unobstructed supply and balanced distribution of Life Energy is of key importance to a person’s health and well-being.
+Moreover, it’s believed that an unobstructed supply and balanced distribution of Life Force Energy is of key importance to a person’s health and well-being.

 Life Energy or Life Force in Thai Massage is called Lom Pran, which means Wind of Life.
 A blockage or obstruction in the flow of Lom Pran is thought to cause a variety of discomforts, diseases, or illnesses to a person.

-Sib Sen philosophy (or doctrine) claims the following as its main principles:
+Sib Sen philosophy (theory or doctrine) claims the following as its main principles:

-- There are 72 000 Sen lines in total and ten principal Sens; all other Sens branch from these ten Sens.
+- There are a total of 72,000 Sen Lines, but only ten principal Sen Lines; all other Sen branch from these ten major Sen Lines;

 - The Sen are material but invisible and made up of highly subtle matter; they can neither be seen with the eye nor with help of microscopic equipment;

-- The Sen, from out an Energy Line perspective, are not blood vessels, lymph canals, nerves, tendons or ligaments.
+- The Sen, from out an Energy Line perspective, are not blood vessels, lymph canals, nerves, tendons or ligaments;

-- There is Wind, Subtle Breath or Life Energy (Lom Pran) running through the Sen.
+- There is Wind, Subtle Breath, or Life Energy (Lom Pran) conducted through the Sen;

-- A Sen Line can get blocked or broken, and if so, Life Energy or Wind can get obstructed or leak and may cause illness.
+- Sen Lines can get blocked or broken, and if so, Life Energy or Wind can get obstructed or leak, and may cause illness or discomfort;

-- Life Energy or Wind transforms into different types of energies in the body.
+- Life Energy or Wind transforms into different types of energies or winds in the body;

-- Some Sen Lines overlap and their overlapping parts have the functionality of the respective Sen. Otherwise said, a Prana trajectory can have more than one type of Wind.
+- Some Sen Lines overlap and combine (parts of) the functionality of the respective overlapping Sen. It’s also thought that a Prana trajectory can conduct more than one type of Wind;

 - The Sen have an infinite number of acupressure point locations on the lines that influence the flow of Life Energy.
 Nevertheless, there are a range of pressure points that have special therapeutic functionality.